picons/picons/CONTRIBUTING.md

 **utf8snp.index:**

-Contains UTF-8 channel names that link logos in this repository to actual channels.
+Contains `UTF-8 channel names` that link the channels to logos in this repository.
 With the exception of system characters and those listed below, names match the channel name and are lowercase.

 The following characters are not allowed: